intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 Community Networks:

-* L. M. Martínez-Cervantes, R. Guevara-Martínez:    Community Networks and the Quest for Quality
+* L. M. Martínez-Cervantes, R. Guevara-Martínez:    Community Networks and the Quest for Quality {{MARTINEZ}}
-* T. Benson, M. Fayed:  A ‘C’ in CDN: Access service to and from the Internet for community networks at-cost
+* T. Benson, M. Fayed:  A ‘C’ in CDN: Access service to and from the Internet for community networks at-cost {{BENSON}}
-* P. Hu:    Closing the Performance and Management Gaps with Satellite Internet: Challenges, Approaches, and Future Directions
+* P. Hu:    Closing the Performance and Management Gaps with Satellite Internet: Challenges, Approaches, and Future Directions {{HU}}
-* R. Rennó: Maximising Connectivity: The Spectrum's Vital Role in Technology Access
+* R. Rennó: Maximising Connectivity: The Spectrum's Vital Role in Technology Access {{RENNO}}

 Digital Divide:

 * R. Holz, N. Nazemi, O. Tavallaie, A.Y.
 Zomaya:    Evidence for a digital divide?
-Measuring DNS dependencies in the context of the indigenous population of Australia
+Measuring DNS dependencies in the context of the indigenous population of Australia {{HOLZ}}
-* S. Hussain:   Universal Acceptance of Domain Names and Email Addresses: A Key to Digital Inclusion
+* S. Hussain:   Universal Acceptance of Domain Names and Email Addresses: A Key to Digital Inclusion {{Hussain}}
 * R. Habib, S. Tanveer, A. Inam, H. Ahmed, A. Ali, Z.A.
 Uzmi, Z.A.
 Qazi, I.A.
-Qazi: A Framework for Improving Web Affordability and Inclusiveness
+Qazi: A Framework for Improving Web Affordability and Inclusiveness {{HABIB}}
 * J. Ott, G. Bartolomeo, M.M.
 Bese, R. Bose, M. Bosk, D. Guzman, L. Kärkkäinen, M. Kosek, N. Mohan: The Internet: Only for the Fast (and Furious)?
 * L.Y.
 Ohlsen:  BIAS workshop - M-Lab Position Paper submission

 Censorship:

-* S. Nurliza Samsudin:  iMAP (Internet Monitoring Action Project) 2023 Internet Censorship Report
+* S. Nurliza Samsudin:  iMAP (Internet Monitoring Action Project) 2023 Internet Censorship Report {{SAMSUDIN}}
-* G. Grover:    The infrastructure of censorship in Asia
+* G. Grover:    The infrastructure of censorship in Asia {{Grover2023}}
-* S. Basso: How Internet censorship changed in Russia during the 1st year of military conflict in Ukraine
+* S. Basso: How Internet censorship changed in Russia during the 1st year of military conflict in Ukraine {{BASSO}}

 In addition to the submitted paper two invited talks were presented based on published papers:

-* R. Sundara Raman, M. Wang, J. Dalek, J. Mayer, R. Ensafi: Network Measurement Methods for Locating and Examining Censorship Devices
+* R. Sundara Raman, M. Wang, J. Dalek, J. Mayer, R. Ensafi: Network Measurement Methods for Locating and Examining Censorship Devices {{WANG}}
 * R. Ramesh, A. Vyas, R. Ensafi:    “All of them claim to be the best”: A multi-perspective study of VPN users and VPN providers

 # Workshop Participants